jdkaplan/art/README.md

 python main.py <art-file>
 ```

-By default, ART will look for a pallete file with the same name as the art file in the same location, except with the `.pallete` extension instead of `.art`.
-However, if you want to specify a different pallete, you can do so with the `-p` flag.
+By default, ART will look for a palette file with the same name as the art file in the same location, except with the `.palette` extension instead of `.art`.
+However, if you want to specify a different palette, you can do so with the `-p` flag.

 ```
-python main.py -p <pallete-file> <art-file>
+python main.py -p <palette-file> <art-file>
 ```

-We encourage you all to experiment with mixing and matching pallete files and art.
-There is much excitement to be had in creating an art file that proceeds very differently with different palletes.
+We encourage you all to experiment with mixing and matching palette files and art.
+There is much excitement to be had in creating an art file that proceeds very differently with different palettes.

 If you're ever in doubt about the various flags that you can invoke ART with, the `-h` option will show them.